quanteda/tutorials.quanteda.io/content/statistical-analysis/frequency.markdown

 <img src="/statistical-analysis/frequency_files/figure-html/unnamed-chunk-6-1.svg" width="768" />

-Finally, it is compare different groups within one Wordcloud.
+Finally, it is possible to compare different groups within one Wordcloud.
 We first create a dummy variable that indicates whether a tweet was posted in English or a different language.
 Afterwards, we compare the most frequent hashtags of English and non-English tweets.

 ```r